Docker Configuration

 - Creates a container named

-. - Maps port
+golang-http-demo. - Maps port

-inside the container. - Runs the container in detached mode (
+8082on the host machine to port8080inside the container. - Runs the container in detached mode (

-) and starts an interactive terminal (-it
+-d) and starts an interactive terminal (-it).

 Testing the Application

-To test the application running in the container, you can use curl
+To test the application running in the container, you can use curl:

 curl localhost:8082

-endpoint and display the response, which should be “Hello, World!”.
+This command will send a request to the localhost:8082 endpoint and display the response, which should be “Hello, World!”.